SaboyaTech/liri-node-app/README.md

 # Terminal Liri Node App:

-LIRI is like iPhone's SIRI, however, while SIRI is a Speech Interpretation and Recognition Interface, LIRI will be a command line node app that takes in parameters and gives you back data.
+LIRI is like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a command line node app that takes in parameters and gives you back Music Information, Performance of a Stock Ticket Symbol, Information on your favorite movie or be able to read from a file.

 I have created a .env.example file, remane it to .env and place your API keys in it.